IOTA-NET/IotaWallet.NET/README.md

 {
     //Collate all dependencies of the project.
-    //This will help you in dependency injection IServiceCollection services = new ServiceCollection()
+    //This will help you in dependency injection IServiceCollection services = new ServiceCollection().AddIotaWalletServices();
-                                        .AddIotaWalletServices()
-                                        .AddMainServices();

     //Create your dependency injection provider
     IServiceProvider serviceProvider = services.BuildServiceProvider();

-    using (IServiceScope scope = serviceProvider.CreateScope())
+    //Use serviceprovider to create a scope, which disposes of all services at end of scope using (IServiceScope scope = serviceProvider.CreateScope())
     {
+        //Request IWallet service from service provider
         IWallet wallet = scope.ServiceProvider.GetRequiredService<IWallet>();

-        //Configure your wallet with a fluent-styled interface wallet = wallet
+        //Build wallet using a fluent-style configuration api wallet = wallet
                     .ConfigureWalletOptions()
                         .SetCoinType(WalletOptions.TypeOfCoin.Shimmer)